 The Power icon is located in the notification area, at the far right of the taskbar.
 The Power icon allows you to quickly access power settings, view remaining battery charge, and select a different power plan.

-- To display the percentage of remaining battery charge, click the Power icon. - To access Power Management Preferences, right-click the Power icon, and then click Preferences.
+- To display battery information, click the Power icon. - To access Power Management Preferences, click the Power icon, and then click Preferences.

 Using power management